jnesong/jnesong/README.md

 ABOUT ME:

 If you saw me at a coffee shop, you'd probably notice I'm a 5'3" Asian American coffee drinker, with a backpack, typing.
 Typing what?
 I’m coding web dev projects or writing a story!
 If not, then I’m reading.
 Love for reading comes from my curious, creative spirit, and conscientious enthusiasm to do well.
 To write and code well, we must read.
-(Keep reading...)

 ☕️ At the coffee shop, I’ve probably been buckled down, focused for hours.
 Another long standing trait.
 But when I’m not in the zone, my husband and I are pursuing community.
 We find great purpose in good company, e.g. where everyone feels welcomed and valued.
 And I think we’re pretty good at building it.
 People often tell me I’m a good listener.